supervisely-ecosystem/unpack-anyshape/README.md

 - Keypoints (graphs) - sets of vertices connected by edges
 - AnyShape (will be explained below)

-For example, objects of class **Bitmap** can be labeled with the following instruments: brush + eraser, pen, polygon, SmartTool.
-Whatever instrument is used, objects always are saved as masks (raster).
+Example: objects of class **Bitmap** can be labeled with the following instruments: brush + eraser, pen, polygon, SmartTool.
+Whatever instrument is used, these objects always are saved as masks (raster).

 ### What is AnyShape class?